C3nsoreD/sudoku-game/README.md

 # Sudoku game

-As a side project I implemented the sudoku game using python and will try to build some solver algorithms on top of it
+Sudoku game is a mini project that I used to learn about algorthims and data-structures.
+## Future:
+It will conntain solvers of any difficulty.